Development and backlog workflow

 By the end of the day, team members should have completed all of their items for that sprint.

 The team conducts a Sprint Planning meeting for 60 minutes at the beginning of each sprint.
 The goal of this meeting is to review our major work items, synchronize with one another, and prioritize work across team members.
+Our Project Manager role leads these meetings.
 It is also a chance to hand off the Support Steward role to the next person.

 The Sprint Board is a place to keep track of the Deliverables and tasks our team intends to work on for the week.
 It is a GitHub Projects board that is created for each week, and closed at the end of each week.
 The team’s goal is to complete all items on the Sprint Board by the end of the Sprint.
 This is a team commitment - while one person may be assigned to a deliverable, we all commit to working together to get the work done.